 We have also provided the PDF link here below in this article for the students to download and prepare for the exams.

 The Gram Sabha-a meeting of all adults who live in the area covered by a Panchayat (could be only one village or a few villages).
-In some states, the village meeting is held for each village.
+In some states, a village meeting is held for each village.
 Anyone who is 18 years old or more with the right to vote is a member of the Gram Sabha.
 The Gram Sabha meeting often begins with the Panchayat President (who is also called the Sarpanch) and the members of the Panchayat (the Panchs) presenting a plan.
 Every village Panchayat is divided into wards, i.e. smaller areas.
 Each ward elects a representative who is known as the Ward Member (Panch).
-All the members of the Gram Sabha also elect a Sarpanch who is the Panchayat President.
+All the members of the Gram Sabha also elect a Sarpanch, who is the Panchayat President.
 The Ward Panchs and the Sarpanch form the Gram Panchayat, which is elected for 5 years.
 The Gram Panchayat has a Secretary who is also the Secretary of the Gram Sabha, who is not an elected person but is appointed by the government and is responsible for calling the meeting of the Gram Sabha and Gram Panchayat and keeping a record of the proceedings.

-The Gram Sabha makes the Gram Panchayat play its role and be responsible and it is where all plans for the work of the Gram Panchayat are placed before the people.
-The Gram Sabha prevents the Panchayat from doing wrong things like misusing money or favouring certain people and keeps an eye on the elected representatives and makes them responsible to the persons who elected them.
+The Gram Sabha makes the Gram Panchayat play its role and be responsible, and it is where all plans for the work of the Gram Panchayat are placed before the people.
+The Gram Sabha prevents the Panchayat from doing wrong things like misusing money or favouring certain people and keeps an eye on the elected representatives, and makes them responsible to the persons who elected them.

 The Gram Panchayat